mmcmd/Get-RandomPassword/README.md

 ## How to use it
 Running `Get-Help Get-RandomPassword` will provide some details and examples, but here's a description of each parameter and what they do

-Parameters | Type | Functionnality
+Parameters | Type | Functionality
 -----------|------|---------------
 Words | Integer | Number of words that the password will contain.
 The default is 3.
 Example: "car-HORSE-staple" is a 3 word password
-Delimiter | Integer | Separator for the passwords.
+Delimiter | String | Separator for the passwords.
 Default is a dash (-).
 Example: "car!HORSE!staple" the delimiter here would be the exclamation point (!)
 Count | Integer | Number of passwords you want generated.
 Default is 3.
 Short | Switch | Generates a password containing short words (1-4 characters long).
 Medium | Switch | Generates a password containing medium words (5-8 characters long) (default if no length is specified)